qmk/qmk_firmware/docs/data_driven_config.md

 ### Add it to the schema

-QMK maintains schema files in `data/schemas`.
+QMK maintains [jsonschema](https://json-schema.org/) files in `data/schemas`.
 The values that go into keyboard-specific `info.json` files are kept in `keyboard.jsonschema`.
 Any value you want to make available to end users to edit must go in here.

 In some cases you can simply add a new top-level key.
 Some examples to follow are `keyboard_name`, `maintainer`, `processor`, and `url`.
 This is appropriate when your option is self-contained and not directly related to other options.

 In other cases you should group like options together in an `object`.
 This is particularly true when adding support for a feature.
 Some examples to follow for this are `indicators`, `matrix_pins`, and `rgblight`.
 If you are not sure how to integrate your new option(s) [open an issue](https://github.com/qmk/qmk_firmware/issues/new?assignees=&labels=cli%2C+python&template=other_issues.md&title=) or [join #cli on Discord](https://discord.gg/heQPAgy) and start a conversation there.

+### Add a mapping

+In most cases you can add a simple mapping.
+These are maintained as JSON files in `data/mappings/info_config.json` and `data/mappings/info_rules.json`, and control mapping for `config.h` and `rules.mk`, respectively.
+Each mapping is keyed by the `config.h` or `rules.mk` variable, and the value is a hash with the following keys:

+* `info_key`: (required) The location within `info.json` for this value.
+See below.
+* `value_type`: (optional) Default `str`.
+The format for this variable's value.
+See below.
+* `to_json`: (optional) Default `true`.
+Set to `false` to exclude this mapping from info.json
+* `to_c`: (optional) Default `true`.
+Set to `false` to exclude this mapping from config.h
+* `warn_duplicate`: (optional) Default `true`.
+Set to `false` to turn off warning when a value exists in both places

+#### Info Key

+We use JSON dot notation to address variables within info.json.
+For example, to access `info_json["rgblight"]["split_count"]` I would specify `rgblight.split_count`.
+This allows you to address deeply nested keys with a simple string.

+Under the hood we use [Dotty Dict](https://dotty-dict.readthedocs.io/en/latest/), you can refer to that documentation for how these strings are converted to object access.

+#### Value Types

+By default we treat all values as simple strings.
+If your value is more complex you can use one of these types to intelligently parse the data:

+* `array`: A comma separated array of strings
+* `array.int`: A comma separated array of integers
+* `int`: An integer
+* `hex`: A number formatted as hex
+* `list`: A space separate array of strings
+* `mapping`: A hash of key/value pairs

 ### Add code to extract it

+Most use cases can be solved by the mapping files described above.
+If yours can't you can instead write code to extract your config values.

 Whenever QMK generates a complete `info.json` it extracts information from `config.h` and `rules.mk`.
 You will need to add code for your new config value to `lib/python/qmk/info.py`.
 Typically this means adding a new `_extract_<feature>()` function and then calling your function in either `_extract_config_h()` or `_extract_rules_mk()`.